KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 Brahman in Hindu / Buddhist tradition (specifically Nirguna Brahman in its non-dual realization) maps to **L₀ AP (Aion)**, not Supra-L₀ (Zenon).
 Enlightenment via *neti-neti* (subtraction) is centropic-arc realization of Aionic non-dual stillness, not active trans-structural orientation toward Zenon.
 Saguna Brahman corresponds to qualified Aion.
 Zenon remains the Unknown Principle accessible only through the trans-structural orienting move, distinct from the Aionic stillness reached through subtraction.

+### Note on Anattā Reframed

+Buddhist no-self (Anattā) is structurally best understood in Zenetist terms as **recognition that the IL₂ self-clinging pattern is not one's essence**.
+The essence persists.
+What is released is the entropic attachment to fragmented self-construction — the counterfeit self that clings, fragments, and suffers.

+This reframing preserves the structural insight of Anattā while resolving the apparent paradox of "no-self" liberation producing a liberated *someone*.
+There is a someone — the essence — which was never the fragmented self-pattern in the first place.
+The illusion lives in the relationship between L₂ and IL₂, not in IL₂ itself failing to exist: IL₂ is structurally real as a stratum of the inverse arc, but it is illusory in the specific sense of being mirror-pattern rather than generative-pattern.
+It mimics the structure of genuine L₂ individuation without carrying the source-fidelity that would make it veracious.

+**L₂ itself is not illusory.** Zenetism holds that L₂ is a real and structurally necessary stratum of individuated personality expression within the centropic arc.
+Genuine L₂ expression is the coherent personality-presence of an essence moving through its centropic arc.
+What dissolves in liberation is the IL₂ pattern of attachment to counterfeit self-construction, not the L₂ personality function.

+The deeper strata — DS / DM at L₃, DP / DL at L₄, EOB at L₅ — are not illusory and are not dissolved in liberation.
+They are what remains when the IL₂ attachment pattern releases.
+The Zenetist reading of Buddhist liberation is a clarification of which strata carry essence (L₃ and supernal) and which strata carry entropic fragmentation (IL₂ and its cascade), rather than a dissolution of selfhood as such.

+**Application:** this reframe resolves the structural content of Anattā without rejecting the Buddhist analysis.
+The Buddhist observation that clinging produces suffering is structurally correct — clinging is the IL₂ ISS function (Echthros), the adversarial self-attachment that traps operative motion in entropic cycling.
+The Buddhist observation that the "self" of everyday experience is not a fixed essence is also correct when scoped to IL₂.
+The reframe clarifies what Buddhism apprehended correctly and scopes the analysis to the stratum it was actually describing.

 ---

 ## Flags for Review